morris/nito/README.md

 # Nito

-A jQuery library to build user interfaces.
+**A jQuery library for building user interfaces.**
-Functional, declarative, structured, in under 500 lines of code.

-jQuery is a well-designed tool but jQuery-based code often lacks structure.
-By establishing a **declarative approach** with **pure updates**, Nito enables structure and simplicity on top of jQuery.

-**Nito is not a framework.** It's a set of helpers and conventions that make jQuery applications modular and maintainable.
+By establishing a *declarative approach* with *pure updates*, Nito's helpers and conventions that make jQuery applications modular and maintainable.

 ## Quick Tour